rahi1701/-Setup-and-Use-a-Firewall-on-Linux/README.md

 ```

-# Step - 5 Test the rule by attempting to connect to that port loca ly or remotely
+# Step - 5 Test the rule by attempting to connect to that port localy or remotely

         nc 127.0.0.1 23
         (UNKNOWN) [127.0.0.1] 23 (telnet) : Connection refused
+# Step - 6 Add rule to alow SSH (port 22) if on Linux.

+        sudo ufw allow 22/tcp